coreinfrastructure/best-practices-badge/doc/other.md

     The [reproducible builds project has documentation on how to do this](https://reproducible-builds.org/docs/).
     <sup>[<a href="#build_reproducible">build_reproducible</a>]</sup>

+    TODO: There is an existing "build_reproducible" text, but this rewritten version is better.

     *Rationale*: If a project needs to be built but there is no working build system, then potential co-developers will not be able to easily contribute and many security analysis tools will be ineffective.